Anand Singh (Karnataka politician)

 He is one of the richest politicians in India.

+Background

+Singh comes from the Rajput caste.

 Career

 He represents the Vijayanagara constituency as a member of the Bharatiya Janata Party.

 In 2015, Singh was arrested in the Belekeri iron ore scam.
 He was later released on bail.

 Controversies

 Accused of forest encroachment and illegal mining

 Anand Singh has 15 criminal cases against him, and is facing 3 CBI trials about encroachment and illegal mining.
 After joining the BJP and forming the government he was given the forest department portfolio to serve as a cabinet minister.
 This was criticized by the opposition and the media, calling it an act to hush up the criminal cases by means of his cabinet powers.
 They also insisted on changing his portfolio so that the enquiry is not affected.